daniellepidt/wikipedia-usage-network/README.md

 05_most_relevant_db: This DB has the most relevant results from our clean DB, in order to have a comprehensible graph in Gephi.

+06_most_relevant_graph: This directory contains the Jupyter Notebook used to generate the most relevant results, while containing all the data needed to create the graph.

+gephi_files: This directory contains the Gephi files created in the work process.

 venv: Virtual environment folder, containing all required packages to run the project.